UniversalDependencies/UD_Japanese-BCCWJ/README.txt

 Each data set contains UD annotations for the following parts in BCCWJ

-training: annotation C, D, E subsets
+training: annotation B, C, D, E subsets
-development: annotation B subset
+development: annotation A subset
 test: annotation A subset

 See also https://github.com/masayu-a/BCCWJ-ANNOTATION-ORDER